Matthew Sleeth, MD – Executive Director

 Jessica WHEELER – Communications Assistant

 Growing up in Ohio, Jessica learned to appreciate the beauty of creation through the trees and fields surrounding her small hometown, as well as through family trips to the ocean and desert.
 Her love of reading inspired her to read nearly every book in the children’s section of the town library by age 12.
 After relocating to Kentucky in 2007, Jessica earned a Masters degree in Library Science from Eastern Kentucky University.
 Since joining the Blessed Earth team in March 2012, Jessica puts her skills to use by managing the Blessed Earth websites and working on various writing projects.
 She lives with her husband in Lexington.
 Contact Jessica!

-Emma, a recent graduate of Asbury University, wrote It’s Easy Being Green as a teenager.
+Emma, a graduate of Asbury University, is the author of It’s Easy Being Green.
 When not speaking to high school and college students about creation care, she assists other members of the Blessed Earth team with research, writing, and design projects.
-She enjoys writing and protecting the planet, but what she really loves about her job is how often she gets to go to the post office.
+She and her husband, Zach, lived three blocks away from each other in Lexington for years, but never saw each other until they were both at the National Cathedral in Washington, D.C., on Earth Day 2012.
 Contact Emma!